PhilReedData/TEFCluster/README.md

    - `map4_bronze.png` Intertopic distance map for bronze
    - `map5_hei.png` Intertopic distance map for HEI
    - `map6_fec.png` Intertopic distance map for FEC

-## Next steps
-- Further clean the data, manual work, maybe tokenize instead of stem.
-- Identify what the major topics are and which ones used by which applicants.